kubeflow/website/content/docs/gke/pipelines/authentication-pipelines.md

 gcloud container clusters create cluster-name \
   --scopes cloud-platform
 ```

 Please refer to [gcloud container clusters create command documentation](https://cloud.google.com/sdk/gcloud/reference/container/clusters/create#--scopes) for other available options.

 ### Authoring pipelines to use default service account

 Pipelines don't need any specific changes to authenticate to GCP, it will use the default service account transparently.

-However, existing pipelines that use [use_gcp_secret kfp sdk operator](https://kubeflow-pipelines.readthedocs.io/en/latest/source/kfp.extensions.html#kfp.gcp.use_gcp_secret) need to remove the `use_gcp_secret` usage to use the default service account.
+However, you must update existing pipelines that use the [use_gcp_secret kfp sdk operator](https://kubeflow-pipelines.readthedocs.io/en/latest/source/kfp.extensions.html#kfp.gcp.use_gcp_secret).
+Remove the `use_gcp_secret` usage to let your pipeline authenticate to Google Cloud using the default service account.

 ## Securing the cluster with fine-grained GCP permission control